 After Kate Stevens Bates inherited Cloverfields Farm from her brother, it was eventually broken into separate tracts.
 The Daughters of the Pioneers attempted to have the state purchase the historic farm for a park.
 The Olympia School District acquired 40 acres of the farm property in 1949, and built a shop here in the 1950s.
 Cloverfields’s barn was used to provide covered parking for schoolbuses.

-The new William Winlock Miller High School (Olympia High School) was completed in 1960.
+The new William Winlock Miller High School (commonly known as Olympia High School) was completed in 1960.
 It was designed by the mid-Century architectural firm Naramore, Bain, Brady and Johanson using the then-popular open concept, involving 9 separate buildings with landscaped grounds between them.
 The building made extensive use of veneer, whose manufacture in Olympia was an important contributor to the city’s economy.
 In 2001 the building was extensively remodeled and little remains of the original building’s appearance.

 For more on the Stevens family, see the Residents section of this website.

 See also pages for the first two Olympia High School Buildings: First site of Olympia High School; Olympia High School-Capitol Way

 Copyright © 2022 Deborah Ross